 - If the student has a university place pending, we advise that you request a priority review of marking (summer series only).

 - If the student doesn’t have a university place pending, you can request a:

 If you’re not planning a clerical re-check, review of marking or appeal, you can also ask us to send you an original marked paper to support teaching and learning.

 We’ve created a quick guide of the information above, to help you decide which post-results service is right for you.
 JCQ’s post-results services page also has further information on what's available.

 Service request deadlines

-In 2018, schools/colleges in England will have a second opportunity to challenge results in all GCSE subjects if they continue to have concerns about marking or moderation following appropriate marking review services.
+In summer 2019 schools and colleges in England have a second opportunity to challenge results in all GCSE subjects if they continue to have concerns about marking or moderation following appropriate marking review services.
 This is in addition to the existing right to appeal results on procedural grounds.

-This change follows Ofqual’s decision to roll out appeals against the reasonableness of the application of the mark scheme, after this was piloted for three A-level subjects in summer 2016, all AS and A-level subjects in 2017 and a pilot for GCSE English, English Literature and Mathematics in Summer 2018.
+This change follows decision to roll out appeals against the reasonableness of the application of the mark scheme in a pilot for three A-level subjects in summer 2016, all AS and A-level subjects in 2017 and a pilot for GCSE English, English Literature and Mathematics in Summer 2018.